Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: MIRI photometric and spectroscopic measurements

 \subsection{H$\alpha$ spectra and line fluxes}

-We generate the 1D H$\alpha$ spectrum in different apertures to obtain the spectrum for MACS1149-JD1, and for each of the clumps.
-First, we extract the integrated H$\alpha$ spectrum using an elliptical aperture with semi-major axis of 0.5\arcs, semi-minor axis of 0.325\arcs, position angle (PA) of 115\degr, and center at position with RA\,[deg]\,=\,177.389945 and DEC\,[deg]\,=\,+22.412722 (see the black dashed ellipse in Figure~\ref{fig:HaLineMap}).
-We also extract nine 1D spectra using the same aperture at different positions of the MRS FoV clean of emission from MACS1149-JD1 galaxy.
-We combine these spectra to generate the 1D median and standard deviation of the local background.
-The median is subtracted from the H$\alpha$ spectrum with the goal of removing any background residual left in the MRS calibration process.
-The H$\alpha$ spectrum is modeled by a one-component Gaussian function and a second-order polynomial to fit the emission line and any residual background gradient, respectively.
+We generated the 1D H$\alpha$ spectrum in different apertures to obtain the spectrum for MACS1149-JD1 and for each of the clumps.
+First, we extracted the integrated H$\alpha$ spectrum using an elliptical aperture with a semi-major axis of 0.5\arcs, a semi-minor axis of 0.325\arcs, a position angle of 115\degr, and a center at position with RA\,[deg]\,=\,177.389945 and DEC\,[deg]\,=\,+22.412722 (see the black dashed ellipse in Figure~\ref{fig:HaLineMap}).
+We also extracted nine 1D spectra using the same aperture at different positions of the MRS FoV clean of emission from the MACS1149-JD1 galaxy.
+We combined these spectra to generate the 1D median and standard deviation of the local background. {The median, which is compatible with zero, was subtracted from the H$\alpha$ spectrum with the goal of removing any systematic residual feature left in the MRS calibration process.} The H$\alpha$ spectrum was modeled by a one-component Gaussian function and a second-order polynomial to fit the emission line and any residual background gradient, respectively.
 The total H$\alpha$ spectrum is shown in Figure~\ref{fig:HaLine_total} together with the Gaussian fit and the 1$\sigma$ uncertainty.
-The observed H$\alpha$ line is centered at wavelength of 6.6363\,$\pm$\,0.0002\,$\mu$m corresponding to a redshift of 9.1092\,$\pm$\,0.0002 for MACS1149-JD1, in agreement with previous far-IR line observations (see Sect. \ref{Sect:kinematics}).
-The H$\alpha$ line is spectrally resolved presenting an intrinsic full width half maximum (FWHM) of 163\,$\pm$\,12\,km\,s$^{-1}$, after instrumental broadening correction \citep{Labiano+21}.
-The total observed H$\alpha$ flux is (1.05\,$\pm$\,0.07)\,$\times$\,10$^{-17}$\,erg\,s$^{-1}$\,cm$^{-2}$, and it is detected with a signal-to-noise ratio (SNR) of 15.
-Fainter [NII]6550,6565$\AA$ and [SII]6718,6733$\AA$ emission lines are not detected with an observed 3$\sigma$ upper limit of 2.1\,$\times$\,10$^{-18}$\,erg\,s$^{-1}$\,cm$^{-2}$ (in agreement with the metallicity provided by \citealt{Stiavelli+23}).
-The H$\alpha$ fluxes have been corrected for aperture losses, assuming that the two clumps identified in the H$\alpha$ line map are unresolved sources for the MRS angular resolution.
-The MRS point spread function (PSF) has a FWHM equal to 0.37\arcs{}\,$\times$\,0.31\arcs at 6.64$\mu$m \citep{Argyriou+23}.
+The observed H$\alpha$ line is centered at a wavelength of 6.6363\,$\pm$\,0.0002\,$\mu$m, corresponding to a redshift of 9.1092\,$\pm$\,0.0002 for MACS1149-JD1, in agreement with previous far-IR line observations (see Sect. \ref{Sect:kinematics}).
+The H$\alpha$ line was spectrally resolved and presented an intrinsic full width half maximum (FWHM) of 163\,$\pm$\,12\,km\,s$^{-1}$ after instrumental broadening correction \citep{Labiano+21}.
+The total observed H$\alpha$ flux is (1.05\,$\pm$\,0.07)\,$\times$\,10$^{-17}$\,erg\,s$^{-1}$\,cm$^{-2}$, and it was detected with a signal-to-noise ratio of 15.
+Fainter [NII]6550,6565$\AA$ and [SII]6718,6733$\AA$ emission lines were not detected with an observed 3$\sigma$ upper limit of 2.1\,$\times$\,10$^{-18}$\,erg\,s$^{-1}$\,cm$^{-2}$ (in agreement with the metallicity provided by \citealt{Stiavelli+23}).
+The H$\alpha$ fluxes were corrected for aperture losses, assuming that the two clumps identified in the H$\alpha$ line map are unresolved sources for the MRS angular resolution.
+The MRS point spread function (PSF) has an FWHM equal to 0.37\arcs{}\,$\times$\,0.31\arcs at 6.64$\mu$m \citep{Argyriou+23}.
 The percentage of flux outside the selected aperture is 39\% of the total using the latest MRS PSF models (Papatis et al. in prep.).
-The uncertainties on the derived emission line parameters, like the line FWHM, flux, central wavelength, etc, were estimated using a Monte Carlo simulation.
-The noise of the spectrum is measured as the root mean square (rms) of the continuum surrounding the emission line.
-This noise is used to generate new spectra (n\,=\,1000), where a random Gaussian noise with a sigma equal to the rms is added to the original spectrum before the lines are fitted again.
+The uncertainties on the derived emission line parameters, such as the line FWHM, flux, central wavelength, were estimated using a Monte Carlo simulation.
+The noise of the spectrum was measured as the root mean square of the continuum surrounding the emission line.
+This noise was used to generate new spectra (n\,=\,1000), where a random Gaussian noise with a sigma equal to the rms was added to the original spectrum before the lines were fitted again.
 The final uncertainty is the standard deviation of all the individual measurements.